Use Lymwave with Claude Code through MCP

 Workflow

-How the Claude Code MCP workflow could work
+How the Claude Code MCP workflow works

 Connect Claude Code to Lymwave MCP